LA FitnessMembership Guide

 Quick answers before you decide

-Is there a guaranteed LA Fitness student discount?
+Is there one LA Fitness student and senior membership price?

 Does a student email automatically qualify for a discount?